AVoid.

 Planets Unlocked

-The "Planets Unlocked" page functions as a reward system.
+Functions as a reward system.
 Users unlock a unique planet upon completing a project, each accompanied by a description of the "arrival" date, a visual depiction of the planet's environment, and a collectible image.
 Users can save the planet image as a sticker to share, making achievements fun and shareable.

 Settings

-The Settings Tab allows users to customize their experience by enabling features like Task Carryover, adjusting font size, and selecting between light, dark, or system themes.
+Allows users to customize their experience by enabling features like Task Carryover, adjusting font size, and selecting between light, dark, or system themes.
 Users can also access Help, Privacy, and About sections, and manage their accounts.

 Finder